-The Space Surgery Association (SSA) is an international group of surgeons, other physicians and specialists in procedural medicine, scientists, and engineers working jointly to develop capabilities to perform surgery in the spaceflight environment.
+The Space Surgery Association (SSA) is an international group of surgeons, procedural medicine physicians and specialists, scientists, and engineers working jointly to develop capabilities to perform surgery in the spaceflight environment.
 We are an affiliate organization of AsMA, the Aerospace Medical Association.

 Latest research and news – the Space Surgery blog

 From the newest research papers, books and engineering efforts to recent media releases, our blog showcases what is going on.

 Dr Story Musgrave – a surgeon in space